pilegard/cogfoundations/docs/09-reasoning.md

 **Expected Value Theory**: In the earliest days of probability theory, theorists used Expected Value Theory (EVT) as a normative account.
 Under EVT, the value of an option is calculated as the probability that option will occur, multiplied by the quantitative value of that option.
 For example, if a casino offers a game in which there as an 80% chance of winning $10, the “expected value” is .8 x 10 = $8.
 Because EVT is normative, people should be willing to pay up to $7.99 in order to play that game, because the expected value ($8) is higher than the cost (< $8).
 However, EVT has several issues as a normative theory.
 One sizeable issue is that most decisions do not have quantitative outcomes.
 For example, when deciding whether to take an umbrella due to a 20% chance of rain, there is no clear number that expresses how good or bad it would be to get caught in the rain!
 A second sizeable issue is that some decisions can have infinitely large expected values but have infinitely small probabilities of occurring, and people are typically uninterested in taking those gambles, despite EVT suggesting they should.
 This was first demonstrated in a game called the St. Petersburg Paradox, described in box 9.4.1.

 :::fyi
-### St. Petersburg Paradox
+##### St. Petersburg Paradox
 A classic paradox dating back to 1713, the St. Petersburg Paradox, describes a game in which a fair coin is flipped repeatedly until it lands on heads, at which point the game ends.
 The number of times the coin was flipped (including the final heads) is the variable *k*, and the player wins $2^k$ dollars.
 How much would you be willing to pay to play this game?
 Most people are unwilling to pay more than ten dollars.
 However, you might notice that the expected value of this game is infinite, because hypothetically the coin could *never* land on heads, though it's incredibly unlikely.
 Needless to say, a game with infinite expected value that most people would not pay ten dollars for presents a problem for Expected Value Theory.
 :::

 **Expected Utility Theory**: Due to these issues, most modern theorists believe that Expected Utility Theory (EUT) is a better normative account of decision making.
 Under EUT, “utility” instead of “value” is multiplied by a probability.
 Utility is a more general term that refers to how subjectively good we believe an outcome to be, and “disutility” refers to how subjectively bad we believe an outcome to be.
 For example, if Kanut hates to be caught in the rain, he might multiply the chance of rain, 20%, by how much disutility the rain gives him, perhaps -60 “utils” (negative because it’s disutility here).
 Utils are best thought of as a hypothetical measure of satisfaction with some outcome.
 Here, Kanut’s expected utility from the rain is .2 x -60 utils = -12 utils.
 If Kanut knew that packing his heavy umbrella gave him -20 utils, he would decide to forgo packing the umbrella because the expected disutility of carrying the heavy umbrella is more negative than the expected disutility of getting caught in the rain.
 EUT also accounts for the fact that people typically experience *diminishing marginal utility*.
 This is the observation that the utility of a gain is proportional to how much of that good you already have.
 For example, if you have $100 dollars and somebody gives you $5,000, you will experience much more gain in utility than if you have $100,000 and somebody gives you that same $5,000.
 Diminishing marginal utility helps resolve the issue with EVT demonstrated by the St. Petersburg Paradox because the extremely high potential values cease to be meaningful (if you have $100 billion, the next dollar you earn is meaningless).

 **Prospect Theory**: By having participants in experiments report their willingness to play various gambles, Daniel Kahneman and Amos Tversky measured how people actually weigh value and probability, which they called Prospect Theory (Kahneman and Tversky, 1979).
-The major findings of Prospect Theory (PT), called the probability weighting function and the value function, are shown in Figure XX.
+The major findings of Prospect Theory (PT), called the probability weighting function and the value function, are shown in (\@ref(fig:fig9.7)).
 The probability weighting function shows that, on average, people tend to overweight small probabilities (i.e., behave as though they have higher probabilities than they actually do), and underweight large probabilities (i.e., behave as though they have lower probabilities than they actually do).
 The value function shows that, on average, people show diminishing marginal (di)utility for large gains or large losses, and that losses typically have greater disutility than comparably sized gains have utility (hence the “kink” at zero).

-## PROSPECT THEORY IMAGES HERE {-}

 ### Constructed Preferences {-}
 Contrary to theorists’ claim that rational decision makers always have well-defined preferences, real-life decision makers tend to make different selections depending on how choices are presented to them.
 Two common examples of this are *default effects* and *framing effects*.